RedvsGreen-org/Docs/docs/source/gettingstarted.rst

 4. Choose your interface "eno16777736"
 5. Edit it to fit your needs

-Make sure you add the correct dns settings, as it will become very slow if it cannot resolve dns names.
+.. note:: Make sure you add the correct dns settings, as it will become very slow if it cannot resolve dns names.

 6. When you are done hit OK and exit the application
 7. Now we need to restart it.
 Type: